Dental Implants in Plano and Carrollton, TX

 Your Experience at Contemporary Implant & Oral Surgery

-Drs.
-Chan and Phan have received extensive training with single and multiple tooth replacement implants.
+Dr. Phan has received extensive training with single and multiple tooth replacement implants.
 Due to having experience from thousands of implant cases, our doctors can evaluate your needs and make recommendations for the best implant treatment options for you.

 Unlike most dentists, our doctors received six years of surgical training after dental school and are also credentialed to administer various types of anesthetic and sedation, including general, oral, and IV.

-Drs.
-Chan and Phan utilize advanced techniques, materials, and technology, and invest significant resources in the most current instruments and team training to elevate the care we provide.
-They also undergo continuing education in order to stay ahead of the curve on the most recent trends and techniques in oral surgery.
+Dr. Phan utilizes advanced techniques, materials, and technology, and invest significant resources in the most current instruments and team training to elevate the care we provide.
+He also undergos continuing education in order to stay ahead of the curve on the most recent trends and techniques in oral surgery.

 You will benefit from our doctor’s expertise in many other areas as well, including a carefully thought-out office, designed with the particular needs of oral surgery in mind.
 Our space is comfortable and modern, and will allow you to experience hospital-level care within a very peaceful and private environment.
 We take the time to listen to, carefully diagnose, and treat our patients, all with that private practice feeling our patients love.